Thursday, December 10, 2009

 Southern Creamy Butter Beans (Large Lima Beans)

-Large lima beans, or butter beans as we refer to them in the south, have a lovely creamy texture, and with this mix of seasonings, are just pure comfort food.
+Large lima beans, or butter beans as we refer to them in my part of the Deep South, have a lovely creamy texture, and with this mix of seasonings, are just pure comfort food.

 Creamy Butter Beans